 1. Design of Goods and Services.
-Apple’s processes in the design of its products are handled through multiple organizational components and officials.
-For example, the development and production of Macs involve a Senior VP for Hardware Engineering and a Senior VP for Software Engineering.
-Similar activities and cooperation are seen in operations for the company’s online services.
-This coordination reflects the nature and characteristics of the corporate structure of Apple Inc. In this decision area of operations management, decision-makers coordinate with the company’s Senior VP for Operations.
-This system of interactions ensures that the outputs in this operational area are successful in making Apple excel in the design of its technological products.
+Apple’s processes in the design of its products are handled through multiple organizational components and managers and executives.
+For example, Mac development and production involve the Senior VP for Hardware Engineering and the Senior VP for Software Engineering.
+Similar activities and cooperation among management groups are seen in operations for the company’s online services.

-2. Quality Management.
-This decision area of operations management emphasizes quality standards and controls.
-Apple Inc.’s Senior VP for Operations coordinates with other Senior VPs to ensure compliance with the company’s quality standards.
-The company is known for high-quality standards that permeate different areas of the technology business, including product design and development, retail, marketing, online sales, industrial design, and human resource management.
-Quality management ensures product quality, which is a factor in the business strengths shown in the SWOT analysis of Apple Inc. The consumer electronics business has a holistic approach to ensuring quality to address this area of operations management.
+The company’s quality standards permeate different areas of the technology business, including product design and development, retail, marketing, online sales, industrial design, inventory management, and human resource management.
+Quality management ensures product quality that matches the premium brand, which is a business strength shown in the SWOT analysis of Apple Inc.

 3. Process and Capacity Design.
-Apple’s human resource management strategies include support for maximizing workforce capacity for product development and design.
-In addition, the company works with suppliers to ensure efficient processes and adequate capacity in this decision area of operations management.
-For instance, suppliers are given directives for process design, as well as the Apple Supplier Code of Conduct to optimize their human resource management.
-Moreover, the company strives for technological innovation in its facilities to optimize capacity and process efficiency.
-The consumer electronics and online services business has a comprehensive approach for this decision area of operations management.
+Apple’s human resource management strategies maximize workforce capacity for product development and design to meet objectives in this critical decision area of operations management.
+In addition, the company works with suppliers to ensure efficient processes and adequate capacity.
+For example, suppliers are given recommendations for their own process design, as well as the Apple Supplier Code of Conduct to optimize their human resource management.

 4. Location Strategy.
-Apple Inc.’s location strategy is selective, involving limited authorization of resellers.
+Apple’s location strategy is selective, involving premium locations for Apple stores and limited authorization of resellers.
 Authorized resellers are generally located in urban centers to maximize foot traffic and brand exposure.
-At present, the company has hundreds of stores in more than 20 countries around the world.
-This area of operations management coordinates with the marketing mix (4Ps) of Apple Inc., particularly the distribution strategy for consumer electronics, such as iPhones, iPads, and MacBooks.
-Despite this limited approach to reseller authorization, the company is now among the most profitable in the world, and Apple Stores have the highest revenue per square foot of retail space in the United States.
-Thus, the iPhone maker’s selective location strategy successfully satisfies this strategic decision area of operations management.
+At present, the company has hundreds of stores around the world.
+This area of operations management coordinates with the marketing mix (4Ps) of Apple Inc., particularly the company’s distribution strategy for consumer electronics, such as iPhones, iPads, and MacBooks.

 6. Job Design and Human Resources.
-This decision area of operations management requires job design and human resource strategies specific to the trends in HR management in the information technology industry.
-In this business case, Apple’s organizational culture supports job design and HR strategies based on Steve Jobs’ original emphasis on excellence.
-However, the company gradually changes its HR strategies under Tim Cook to reflect a sociable workplace with competitive compensation for optimum employee morale.
-Apple Inc. has mastered job design and human resource strategies for continuing support for its leadership in the consumer electronics industry.
+This decision area of operations management requires job design and human resource strategies specific to the business organization and applicable to HR management trends in the information technology industry.
+In this business case, Apple’s company culture (work culture) supports job design and HR strategies based on Steve Jobs’ original emphasis on excellence.
+This organizational culture also adjusts to accommodate HRM trends to optimize employee performance for IT business success.

 Productivity at Apple Inc.